Null Hypothesis Significance Testing

 [1] 3.000896

-This function returns the value from the F-distribution for which 95% of the distribution lies below it.
-If the calculated F-statistic from our model exceeds this critical value, we may reject the null hypothesis, indicating that at least one of the predictors is significantly related to the outcome variable.
+This function returns the critical value from the F-distribution such that 95% of the distribution lies below it.
+If the calculated F-statistic from our regression model exceeds this critical value, we reject the null hypothesis.
+This indicates that at least one predictor in the model explains a significant amount of variability in the outcome variable, beyond what would be expected by chance.

 For our model (model1), with an F-statistic of 47.68541, comparing this value to the critical value obtained from qf() determines the statistical significance of the model predictors collectively.
 Our calculated F-statistic of 47.68541 clearly exceeds the critical value of F (3.000896), Thus, it is evident without specific calculation that our F-statistic far exceeds the critical threshold, leading to rejection of the null hypothesis.
 This confirms that the predictors, as a whole, significantly explain variance in WTP beyond what would be expected by chance.